mrscp/Projects-for-CV/README.md

   * [Online Demo link](https://github.com/mrscp/Online-Campus) - You can have a dummy account by clicking Get Dummy Account Button.
 It is actually a Educational Social Network.
 Teachers and students can collaborate here by posting course meterials and with direct messaging system.
 [Source Code](https://github.com/mrscp/Online-Campus) for this product.

-  * [YouTube for Pakistan](https://www.youpak.com/) - I develed it for freelancing purpose, as YouTube is banned in pakistan so one of my client asked for a website like YouTube using YouTube API.
+  * [YouTube for Pakistan](https://www.youpak.com/) - I developed it for freelancing purpose, as YouTube is banned in pakistan so one of my client asked for a website like YouTube using YouTube API.

 ## Python and Machine Learning